cisagov/cset/README.md

   * The final step is to click the Install button to finish up this process.
 Once this is complete, you can close out of the Server Setup window.

-2. Once your server is up and running, you will need to install the URL Rewrite Module.
-Simply download the file from Microsoft (see Page 2 links or above hyperlink) and run the application to install the necessary patch.
+2. Once your server is up and running, you will need to install the URL Rewrite Module and the .NET 7 Runtimes.
+Simply download the installation media files from Microsoft (see Page 2 links or above hyperlink) and run them to install the necessary patches.

 ### Firewall Configuration
 1. Open Windows Defender Firewall